What is the Purple Heart Trail?

 Build The Purple Heart Trail

-Want to have your town, city or county designated a Purple Heart Locality?
+Do you ant to have your town, city or Parish designated a Purple Heart Locality?
+Let us know!

 Louisiana Purple Heart Entities